elo-enterprises/k8s-tools/docs/but-why.md

 #### Just Use Project-local Clusters

-Convenient local development workflows is something application/pipeline developers want, and they want it to be as close to production as possible.
+Convenient local development workflows are something application/pipeline developers want, and they want it to be as close to production as possible.
 It's common that the answer for this is some kind of "host local" kubernetes, where you minikube, or docker-desktop, or rancher-desktop your way to development bliss.

 This abstraction is awkward if not exactly bad.
 For one thing, all the solutions in this space are pretty resource-hungry and still threaten to set laptops on fire.
 Working on multiple projects or having a lot of churn in just one project involves lots of cluster bootstrap/teardown, which is time-consuming, and in some cases will make docker itself unavailable for the duration.
 If you *don't* tear-down your host-local cluster constantly, then it's probably accumulating state that you're not sure you can reproduce from scratch, some of that state is unused clutter that's bogging it down, and now the host is getting overwhelmed and you either need a faster laptop or you need to go back to the cloud.
 This puts more traffic in your cloud's dev environment, which isn't great for costs or stability.
 It can also mean that developers are waiting in line for feature environments, or getting frustrated by constant breakage in shared environments.